pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibrated_prediction.myst.md

 ### Types of Prediction

-We might want to know about:
+We might want to know about different views of the failure time distribution such as:

 - Time to failure of a new item
 - Time until k failures in a future sample of m units